 90,000 charging terminals by 2030.

 So it's a case of responding to out-of-the-ordinary demands, such as the rapid charging of trucks with increasingly powerful chargers.
 But also being able to produce clean energy locally, with photovoltaic panels on the roofs of depots for example, store electricity on site or offer an intelligent recharging solution based on renewable energy.
-Given the scale of these challenges, we propose a "fuel mix" offer, which combines electric mobility and green fuels.
+Given the scale of these challenges, we propose a "fuel mix", which combines electric mobility and green fuels.

 Like the energy mix, which promotes the use of a variety of energy sources, the "fuel mix" offers clean and complementary fuels, offering not only low-carbon production but also low-carbon use.
-ENGIE is one of the few energy companies capable of recommending this energy, selling the associated infrastructure, installing it and supplying the fuel thanks to its NGV (Natural Gas for Vehicles) or bio-NGV offer, an economic and technological solution that is immediately available and offers a real reduction in greenhouse gas emissions.
+We are one of the few energy companies capable of recommending this energy, selling the associated infrastructure, installing it and supplying the fuel thanks to our NGV (Natural Gas for Vehicles) or bio-NGV offer, an economic and technological solution that is immediately available and offers a real reduction in greenhouse gas emissions.
 This solution is deployed, for example, in the multi-fuel station at the Rungis international market in France, which refuels commercial vehicles with NGV and hydrogen.

 The long-term goal is to rely on compressed green hydrogen, which will offer a range of 400 km, and then on liquid hydrogen for long-distance travel.